 - Purchase a VM with the software installed from a cloud marketplace (AWS, Azure or GCP)

 - Use the docker file to create a docker image (documentation)

 - Install into the application as a JDBC driver (please contact Heimdall support for assistance).

-For a detailed breakdown on each of the install methods, please see the detailed install](install2.md) page.
+For a detailed breakdown on each of the install methods, please see the detailed install page.

-One note of importance--all the install methods will by default pull our newest version of code from our S3 file distribution site at the time of install except for the manual install option.
+One note of importance--all the install methods except a pre-build VM will by default pull our newest version of code from our S3 file distribution site at the time of install except for the manual install option.
 When installing, make sure that security groups or ACLs do not block this out-bound request.
 Once installed and online, the system can be locked down if desired see security.

 Additionally, the deployment model will impact pricing.
-In the cloud marketplace images, purchase is based on the size of instance and time used, although they offer a free 30 day trial for testing.
+In the cloud marketplace images, purchase is based on the size of instance and time used, although many offer a free trial for testing or a free trial can be requested.
 In on-premises installs, pricing will be direct from Heimdall, and negotiated based on the number of instances used and volume, along with the support model needed.

-Once deployed, connect to the server on port 8087.
+Once deployed, connect to the server on port 8087/HTTP or 8443/HTTPS.
 It is recommended that all users leverage the configuration wizard once logged in, in order to do the initial install, as it guides the configuration via a series of questions and prompts in order to build a valid configuration.
 Please see the AWS specific instructions for information on setting an IAM role for AWS configuration auto-detection.